Natural Gum Disease and Tooth Loss Prevention

 The acupuncture Stomach channel begins on the side of the nose and descends to the gums; typically, the Qi flows down the channel.
 However, if the Stomach becomes overheated and begins to function improperly, one may experience Rebellions Qi traveling in the wrong direction.
 Heat can ascend through the Stomach channel to impact the gums causing inflammation.
 The Stomach loves moisture and is injured by dryness.
 Poor diet, alcohol, and spicy foods can contribute to Stomach Heat.
 This pathogenic Dryness leading to Heat will consume Stomach Yin.
 Indications would include dry lips, redness and swelling of gums, and constant hunger.
 More about Stomach Yin Deficiency Here!
-Consider our organic Yin Valley formula!
 Apply the Earth Element Acupressure Stick to Acupressure Point Stomach 44

 Kidney Yin Deficiency and Gum Disease